- Home

 About Lighthouse Atoll and Blue Hole Belize

-The pristine waters, unique coral formations, and prolific marine life make Lighthouse Atoll a popular spot for snorkelers who want to see the best Belize has to offer.
-As a result, the Blue Hole and Half Moon Caye now hold designations as Belize National Monuments.
+The pristine waters with unique coral formations and prolific marine life makes Lighthouse Atoll a popular spot for divers wanting to see the best Belize has to offer.
+The Blue Hole and Half Moon Caye are designated as Belize National Monuments.

 Please note, we require a minimum of 10 divers and/or snorkelers for the Blue Hole trip to be viable.